franzejr/Pull-to-Refresh.Rentals-Android/README.md

 This is a fork from https://github.com/Yalantis/Pull-to-Refresh.Rentals-Android.
 Here we can pass a simple Drawable and make an animation with that Drawable.
+Basically, It spins any image.

 ### Usage